 Which brings me to the image at the top of this post.
 Here is a structure for Bo Ssam, the carnivorous Korean classic that has sat at the center of many a dinner party for us.
 The key elements of a Bo Ssam are unpacked in the image above, but we try to give guidelines rather than instructions on how to create your own.
 It’s an imperfect, initial attempt, but I want to see if it makes sense to people and if it can be the first step toward getting people to approach cooking a different way.
 This is the start, and it will evolve.

-[Check out the email me if you’re interested in getting your hands on one.]
+[Check out the Studiofeast Cure for Meats, a limited edition giveaway at one of our recent dinners.
+There are some left in limited quantities, so email me if you’re interested in getting your hands on one.]

 This post originally appeared on Studiofeast.